-A crosstab (or N x N table) provides the ability to display the frequency of data based on one or more variables, such as age or sex.
-For example, you can display the frequency of disease in males and females in a population, which allows you to compare the rates of disease in males versus females.
+A crosstab report (or N x N x N table) provides the ability to display the frequency of data based on three variables, such as district, age group, and symptom.
+These reports use the concept of "pivot" tables to quickly create multi-dimensioned reports.
 We will use the Individual Patient Sx/Dx option to illustrate the Crosstab feature in OpenESSENCE.

 - 1. From the Navigation menu, select Individual Patient Sx/Dx.
 A new tab appears containing the Individual Patient Sx/Dx query form. - 2.
 If desired, enter values in the data fields to filter the data results. - 3.
-Click Crosstab. - 4.
-For the X (or horizontal) axis, select Sex. - 5.
-For the Y (or vertical) axis, select Diagnosis.
+Click Crosstab.
+The crosstab creation screen appears.
+From here, you can drag data elements to either the column or row area to create the crosstab report.